oslabs-beta/Kuberneat/README.md

    [your-name]/AWESOME-FEATURES
    ```
 3. Please ensure you are following eslint conventions.
-4. Please ensure to crete tests for your feature and that it passes your   test suite.
+4. Please ensure to create tests for your feature and that it passes your   test suite.
 5. Please be detailed in your pull request.
    ![img](./Demo%20Shots/PR-guide.png)